mmbdtp/mmbdtp.github.io/modules/sequence-analysis/_posts/2000-01-04-genome-assembly.md

 **Why is it important for read lengths to span repeated sequences in the genome during assembly?**

 **What issues do some sequencing platforms encounter when dealing with GC-rich or AT-rich DNA sequences?**

+## Practical questions

+**Assemble the genome of our novel pathogen using short reads only**

+**Assemble the genome of  our novel pathogen using both long and short reads (as a hybrid assembly)**

+_We will compare the results of these assemblies in the next exercise_

 [Answers to the exercises](/seq-analysis/genome-assembly-answers)